What is an IAPT service?

 - A low level of risk to self and others

-IAPT services CANNOT offer treatment for people with the following difficulties as they are unlikely to benefit from the brief, structured interventions we provide:
+Ealing IAPT cannot offer treatment for people with the following difficulties as they are unlikely to benefit from the brief, structured interventions we provide:

 - Active risk of harm to self/ current suicidal intent or recent suicide attempt or still in crisis.